oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 A Map action named **Map WriteRecordToStage** is automatically created.
 We'll define this data mapping.
 1. Select the **Map WriteRecordToStage** action, click on **...** and click on **Edit** The Data Mapping page appears.
-2. In the Sources section, expand **CurEntry**, then **EmployeeNewHireFeed_Update**, and then **EmployeeNewHireFeed_Context**
+2. In the Sources section, expand **CurEntry**, then **Employee New Hire Feed Update**, and then **Employee New Hire Feed Context**
 3. In the Target section, expand **New User**, and then **User**.
 4. Map the following fields in the Sources section to the fields with the same name in the Target section:

-    - PrimaryPhoneNumber
+    - Primary Phone Number
     - PersonId
-    - PersonName
+    - Person Name
-    - EffectiveStartDate
+    - Effective Start Date
-    - EffectiveDate
+    - Effective Date
-    - WorkerType
+    - Worker Type
-    - PeriodType
+    - Period Type
-    - PersonNumber
+    - Person Number
-    - WorkEmail
+    - Work Email
-To map an element, select the element from the Sources section, then while clicking your mouse move it towards the target element.
+        - To map an element, select the element from the Sources section, then while clicking your mouse move it towards the target element.
 When you reach the target element the line turns green and a check mark appears.

     ![records-stage-map](../images/records-stage-map.png)